jmstipanowich/MovieRecommendations/README.md

 There were explicit ratings from my dataset.
 The most number of ratings a single user provided was over 2500, which provides a lot of information for assembling recommendations in a user-based manner.
 Some users only provided a couple of ratings so a filling of missing values occurred in some of my recommedation systems creations to get more similarity information to provide predicted recommendations for some users.

-I prepared my data for data modeling or function-built procedures.

 ## Data Modeling

 After trying different models and code I chose to go with two different paths to retrieving top 5 movie recommendations.
 The ways I decided to attain movie recommendations included a model-based method involving Singular Value Decomposition(SVD) with a K Nearest Neighbors model and the creation of a function-based, built out, non-model method to get movie recommendations just using a Euclidean distance metric for similarities and python code.